saraimmtech/saraimmtech.github.io/README.md

 }
 ```

-**3. Procedural Shape Generation**
+**Procedural Shape Generation**

 The most interesting visual part is how the shapes are drawn using beginShape().
 The number of points on the shape and how much they "pulse" or "spike" is determined by that semantic distortion we calculated.

 - Sharpness creates jagged edges (good for frustration).
 - Distortion increases the complexity of the pulse.
 - Drag affects how much the shape sinks or floats using a sin() wave.

 ```js
 let points = int(8 + this.semantic.distortion * 6);